BrendanMYoung/KioskWarriorsWebsite/README.md

 ## Communication Plan
-Our communication plan is to meet with our stakeholders every Thursday to go over requirements, project process, and any questions we have concerning the project.
-Everytime we finish a deliverable, the communications lead will send it to both our coach and the sponsors for their feedback.
+Our communication plan is to meet with our stakeholders every Thursday to go over requirements, the project process, and any questions we have concerning the project.
+Every time we finish a deliverable, the communications lead will send it to both our coach and the sponsors for their feedback.
 We also have our coach present in the discord, so he is easily able to get in contact with us whenever needed.
 Furthermore, additional stakeholder management will come in the form of demoing our prototype to them at the end of each development cycle.

 ## Keywords
 Career, Fair, Scheduling, Symplicity, Interview